← Back to Home

 Arrival & Visa

 Check the entry requirements for your passport before you book.
-Most nationalities need a tourist visa or tourist card arranged through the VFS Global portal in advance, though some go through their nearest Surinamese embassy.
+Most nationalities need a tourist visa or tourist card arranged in advance through the official VFS Global e-Visa portal, which is also where the Entry Fee is paid.
+Some travellers go through their nearest Surinamese embassy instead.
 Either way, sort it before departure.
+Since 10 August 2026 suriname.vfsevisa.com is the only valid portal; the older VFS Global page is no longer active.

 Yellow Fever Certificate